HemantGupta04/Project-JUDGE/README.md

 #### Before contributing, please ensure that your changes follow the project's coding standards and guidelines.
 #### Thank you for your interest in contributing to the Online Judge Platform!

+## Future Goals
+1. Add question filter and choose the quetion according to filters.
+2. leaderboard
+3. customise Result part with styling.
+4. Deployment of backend in AWS and frontend in vercel.